sm3dp/firmware/README.md

 3. Current project compilation environment is keil5 mdk-arm;You can build your own familiar compilation environment.
 4. If some file comments are garbled, you can set the encoding to GB2312(996).

+note:
+The .SCH file is in SCH directory